Looking for some quality anime to enjoy with your younger relatives? We’ve got you covered with this 13-and-under starter kit.

 This isn’t to say Rayearth is all-out depressing or nihilistic—far from it!
 But it’s a series interested in challenging audience expectations about traditional hero’s journeys, and with this comes nuanced characters, unexpected plot twists, and sometimes a melancholy undertone.
 It’s an SF epic for kids that doesn’t talk down to its audience, making it a great entry point for middle-grade viewers.

-Content Considerations: Depictions of death, survivor’s guilt, and mental illness.
+Content Warnings: Depictions of death, survivor’s guilt, and mental illness.

 Suggested Age Range: 10 and up

 MY love STORY!!